shyrodgau/imbraw2dng/README.md

 A strong green or magenta tint all over the image should not happen any more!
 But if you have one and **can not** level it out using your software's color matrix/color calibration or white-balancing, a sample image might be interesing to fix it.

-If a red highlighted spot is in the center of the image, a manual retouche after the processing is required, or use the following darktable setting, placing and sizing a circle shape manually around the area.
+If a red highlighted spot is in the center of the image (ImB 35mm/MF), a manual retouche after the processing is required, or use the following darktable setting, placing and sizing a circle shape manually around the area.

 To avoid the red spot from the start, use a bigger aperture (smaller f-number) or combine the standard PDLC matte with a Fresnel screen from I'm Back